dev0x13/networks_labs/lab3/README.md

  accumulated on focus raise or not.
 After focusing worker invokes the next worker to repeat process.
 The last worker in a row invokes the previous invoker, thereby the focusing process is circular.
-* **SunNode** agent is basically the Sun.
+* **SunNode** agent is simpy the Sun.
 Its only function is to change its coordinates with the given speed and report it to workers.
 * **ControlNode** is a commander for workers.
 It determines workers network topology, verifies that it is a line and then invokes the last worker to start focusing process.